knpuniversity/javascript/knpu/ep3-webpack/fosjsroutingbundle.md

 It's coming from `router.js`, line 8.
 Huh.
 If you look at this file, well, it's minified... so it's pretty confusing.
-This file is built using something called the Google Closure compiler... which basically means that it does *not* play nice with `require`.
+This file is built using something called the Google Closure compiler... which basically means that it does *not* play nicely with `require`.
 I *hope* this will be fixed in the library soon - there's a pull request open for it.
 But right now... well, there is no simple way to `require` it.